Audio Attacks and Defenses against AED Systems -- A Practical Study: Results

 Different performance drops on different classes due to background noise was expected, as the effectiveness of these disturbances will be affected by several factors, for instance, how loud the sound of interest is to begin with.
 We believe this to be the primary reason for the difference on these particular experiments involving gunshot and glass break (the first being much louder and distinct than the second).

 \textbf{Generating Adversarial Examples with White Noise}.
 We adopt the same approach adopted during previous Experiments 3a and 3b, and as such we reuse the glass break and gunshot baseline classifiers as well their test sets, but now we infuse all test samples with progressively higher white noise levels, ranging from 0.0001 to 0.5.
 The whole list of white noise levels as well as the experiment results are disclosed in Table~\ref{table:table3}.
 Based on these results, the gunshot sounds prove to be more susceptible to the white noise disturbances than glass break, presenting sharp accuracy drops of over 40\%.

-Surprisingly, the glass break sounds present a totally different, unexpected behavior: the fist three white noise levels produce slightly worse accuracies, however, from there on, the introduction of disturbances at higher levels produce increasingly better accuracies, the classifier reaching 100\% from 0.2 forward.
-Several reasons could be behind this unusual behavior, the most simplistic one being that white noise (or white noise-infused glass break for that matter) may sound similar to pure glass break while the negative classes composing the other half of the test data sets may not.
-This could, in the end, lead the classifier to correctly tell apart glass break from everything else.

-Despite such possibility, we not only believe this not to be the case, but we also believe the reason for this may not be on the audio itself.
-In order to start searching for answers, besides repeating the experiments several times (and always ending with the same results), we crafted a new white noise generation function that worked similarly to the background noise generating one.
-In other words, the new function treated white noise as background noise and added it directly to the sound of interest.

-The newly disturbed samples were provided to the same classifiers, and we found exactly the same unusual results, thus eliminating the possibility of existence of some issue with the original white noise function.
-We also performed image similarity tests (e.g.: mean square error and similarity structure, among others) between the unnoisy and the noisy spectrograms that resulted from the introduction of the white noise disturbances, and no meaningful differences in patterns were found between unnoisy and noisy glass break samples (which present the unusual behavior) and unnoisy and noisy gunshot samples (which behave in line with what is expected).

-For now, we can see that white noise-infused adversarial examples are effective on significantly decreasing the performance of gunshot classifier, but not on that of glass breaking classifier.
+We observe that white noise-infused adversarial examples significantly decrease the performance of both the gunshot and glassbreak classifiers.